 If an adopter needs a behavior consultation after those six months, the service is available for a fee.
 The first in-person consultation is $50 and each additional appointment is $35 per hour.

-To request a behavior consultation, please click on the town that is closest to you and fill out the online Behavior Consultation History form.
+To request a behavior consultation, please click on the button below and fill out the online Behavior Consultation History form.
 Please allow the staff up to 72 hours to respond.

 If you are more comfortable writing things down, download and complete the Behavioral History Questionnaire.
 Then call or email the Behavior and Training Department at the CHS location where you adopted your pet.
 Please allow the staff up to 72 hours to respond to your inquiry.